fugu-chop/launch_school/daily_logs/2_daily_log_oct2020.md

 __*Thoughts*__<br/>
 A cool tip I learned is the ability to turn an object into a boolean, via the `!!` method.
 This can be a quick method of determining whether something exists (`true`) or not (`false`).

 After some further investigation, my conclusion yesterday about the `select` method was incorrect.
 The key to understanding was that `select` will __always__ return a collection, even if that collection is empty (e.g. if no true conditions are evaluated).
 This has implications for nested `select` calls, since `select` only cares about the truthiness of what is passed to it, and __empty arrays are still truthy__.

+##### 14/10/20 (Wed)
+__*Concepts covered*__<br/>
+- RB101 - Lesson 6: Slightly Larger Problems
+  - Tictactoe code review (splat operator)
+  - Tictactoe rubocop & refactor
+  - Tictactoe enhancements (joiner method, incrementing scores)

+__*Time spent*__<br/>
+123 minutes

+__*Thoughts*__<br/>
+Recently, I've been having some concern about the pace at which I'm going.
+I feel like I'm moving too quickly to fully absorb everything I'm learning, but too slowly to achieve my goals.
+I realise this is the sort of thinking that is the opposite of mastery based learning.

+I spent a decent amount of time just unpicking code and reading about the splat operator, trying to understand what it does.
+I found this to be very useful, as well as reduce some concerns about whether the pace at which I'm going is "right".

+> It does not matter how slowly you go, as long as you do not stop.

+I spent time doing the enhancements to the Tictactoe project, making sure to write out the steps required before I started coding, just to get some rudimentary PEDAC practice.
+It's definitely helpful, and getting me to think through the problem.